dallasLab/biol4253/syllabus.md

 **Group Project**:

-Students will complete a group project which will be presented to the class at the end of the semester (5-8 minute presentations).
+Students will complete a group project which will be presented to the class at the end of the semester (5-8 minute recorded presentations).
 The project options are open, but must deal with an ecological topic covered in class.
 Topics must be approved by the instructor.

 Audio-visual equipment can be [checked out from the library](https://grok.lsu.edu/browse.aspx?parentcategoryid=2558).